MarcoTarasco/ZFBONE/README.md

 **Quick introduction**

 The *operculum assay tool* allows the user to automatically measure the area of the head and the area of the operculum.
-It will then compute the ratio to normalize for inter-specimen variability.
+It will then compute and return the ratio to normalize for inter-specimen variability.

 This macro is based on the publication: Tarasco, M., Laizé, V., Cardeira, J., Cancela, M.L., Gavaia, P.J., 2017.
 The zebrafish operculum: a powerful system to assess osteogenic bioactivities of molecules with pharmacological and toxicological relevance.
 Comp.
 Biochem.
 Physiol.
 Part C 147, 45–52.

 **Imput data**

-The macro needs an open image (RGB image) to start the process.
+The macro needs an open image (RGB and flurorescent image) to start the process.
 In case other type of images are opened, the macro will recognize it and stop the process.

 **Output data**